SFDO-Community-Sprints/Interactions-for-Student-Recruitment/README.md

 ## Contributors

-If you are interested in becoming a Collaboratorplease review our Maintenance Policy.
+If you are interested in becoming a Collaboratorplease review our <a href="https://github.com/SalesforceFoundation/Student-Recruitment-Success-Pack/blob/master/Maintenance-Policy.md">Maintenance Policy</a>.

 ## License